Cookies, Web Beacons, and Similar Technologies

 What are cookies, web beacons, and similar technologies?

-Like most sites, we use technologies that are essentially small data files placed on your computer, tablet, or mobile phone (referred to collectively as a “device”) that allow us to record certain pieces of information whenever you visit or interact with our sites, services, applications, messaging, and tools.
+Like most sites, we use technologies that are essentially small data files placed on your computer, tablet, mobile phone, or other devices (referred to collectively as a “device”) that allow us to record certain pieces of information whenever you visit or interact with our sites, services, applications, messaging, and tools.

 The specific names and types of the cookies, web beacons, and other similar technologies we use may change from time to time.
 In order to help you better understand this Policy and our use of such technologies we have provided the following limited terminology and definitions: